 - Asparagus ravioli with char-grilled asparagus, Taleggio and Prosciutto

-- Chargrilled asparagus with Prosciutto and Burford Brown egg
+- Chargrilled asparagus with prosciutto and a poached free range egg